mhyllander/rpi_panasonic_inverter_rc/README.md

 ## To do

-* Web interface to manage and edit jobs
+* Improved web interface to manage and edit jobs
 * Test websockets to get real-time web interface updates